Historic Moravian Bethlehem District: Description and history

-Non-museum properties in the district include the 1803-06 Central Moravian Church, the God's Acre, a Moravian burial ground, and the 1758-60 Moravian Sun Inn, located further up Main Street.
+Non-museum properties in the district include the 1803-06 Central Moravian Church, God's Acre, a Moravian burial ground, and the 1758-60 Moravian Sun Inn, located further up Main Street.
 The Sun Inn was created as a place for non-Moravian people to stay when they visited Bethlehem at the time.
 The Sun Inn was used during the American Revolution.
 Its guests during the era included George Washington, Martha Washington, Benjamin Franklin, Samuel Adams, John Hancock, John Adams, and other notable Americans of the 18th century.

 Bethlehem was settled in 1741, and was the first successful community established by German Moravians in North America.
 It became a central point for later Moravian settlements across what the present-day eastern United States.
 Because some of its earliest communal buildings were built in stone, they have survived into the 21st century.
 These buildings housed the community's single men and women, then segregated by gender, and served as the earliest places of worship in the colonial era.

 Bethlehem remained under strong Moravian religious influence until the early 19th century, when the community began to become more secular.
 One of the living facilities segregated by sex in this area was called the Single Sisters' House and it is a place where single Moravian women would live before they were married.
 Widowed women lived in the Widows House, located across the street from the Single Sisters House.
 There were three significant additions to the Sisters House after it was built.

 The original version of the Single Sisters' House was built in 1744 and was a two-story stone building that lacked a basement and a kitchens.
 At the time, a second version of the Sisters' House was constructed, adding a northern wing.
 The northern wing included a few new changes to building which were a new dormitory a larger dining area and in the later future a chapel.

 The next addition that was made was the last addition made to the building.
 The addition included a building that was raised above the building on a basement and it was the first time that architectural detail was included in a Moravian building.
 The Single Sisters' House is located on West Church Street near the Bethlehem Public Library.
 The Single Brethren's House was a building that served the same purpose, except it was a place where single Moravian men would live.
 The Single Brethren's House is located on Main Street.